sindhureddy-6/AI-Text-Summarizer-App/README.md

 # AI-Text-Summarizer-App
 Welcome to the AI-powered Text Summarizer Web Application!

-This project features an advanced web application that leverages OpenAI's powerful GPT models for text summarization.
-With cutting-edge natural language processing technology, this application is capable of generating concise summaries of large texts.
+This project features an web application that leverages OpenAI's powerful GPT models for text summarization.

 Key Features:
 - Utilizes OpenAI's GPT models for accurate and efficient text summarization.